 If I am rejected by a company, will you still refer me to another?

 Yes.
 Even if you were rejected by one of our partners, you can still be referred to opportunities with other partners.

 Am I eligible for a referral?

-You are eligible for a referral if your test performance and background match the bar defined by a hiring manager in our network.
+You are eligible for a referral if your assessment performance and background match the bar defined by a hiring manager in our network.

 How does the direct referral work?

 When you are matched with jobs, you will find some of the jobs have a “Direct Referral“ tag.
 This means we are partnering with the hiring teams and we can vouch for you to the hiring managers if you want to.
 Hiring managers will then review the referral and let us know whether they want to proceed.
 If your profile seems to be a good fit, you will receive a connection email to get in touch with the hiring team and start your interview process.

 What happens if I don't do well on the test?
 Does it mean I can't apply to your partner companies on my own?